Individual bread and butter puddings; an old school British recipe that's the perfect way to use up bread a little past its best.

 A rarity here on Krumpli in the form of a dessert.
 I don't have a massive sweet tooth, but I do like a nice pudding occasionally.

-As a result of this, I have created some of my favourite desserts as single-serving portions for me and my wife.
+As a result of this, I have created some of my favourite desserts as single-serving portions for my wife and me.

 These individual bread and butter puddings join similar smaller-portion desserts like cherry clafoutis, lemon meringue pie, strawberry crumble, steamed chocolate orange puddings and baked rice pudding.